-Upon entering the Harris Academy at Peckham Post 16 you will have the opportunity to apply for various roles of responsibility at your base site such as the Post Sixteen Student Leadership team/ Student Council, fund raising, Academy guides. .
+Upon entering Harris Academy Peckham Post 16 you will have the opportunity to apply for various roles of responsibility at your base site such as the Post Sixteen Student Leadership team/ Student Council, fund raising, Academy guides. .

-During registration and tutorial (where present), you will explore a range of issues relating to Careers, Religion & Philosophy and PSHEE.
+During registration and tutorial (where present), you will explore a range of issues relating to Careers, Religion & Philosophy and PSHE.
 You will also have the opportunity to meet with your tutor one to one to discuss your academic progress and future plans.
 Your tutor will provide you with academic mentoring and independent advice and guidance.

 Your tutor is the important link person regarding your academic progress and personal welfare in the Academy.
 He/she is responsible for your registration, passing on information about any concerns and helping you make a smooth transition from Year 11 to that of Higher Education or employment.

 You are not permitted to invite non-centre friends onto the Academy site as this can result in security concerns.
 All visitors must sign in at reception.

 Most Post 16 students do tend to do some kind of paid employment in addition to their studies and we encourage you to take up some form of paid employment if appropriate.
 This must not take place during Academy hours.
 It is important to note, however, that many recent studies have shown a direct correlation between hours of paid employment and academic performance.
 We advise you not to exceed 8/9 hours of employment per week.
 You must not work during Academy hours and it is expected that, if required, you will have to stay for extra support, study or detention.
 It is not acceptable to miss any Academy activity due to work commitments.